Satisfactory Academic Progress

 Federal financial aid funds are awarded with the understanding that students will make progress toward their chosen degree.
 Central State University, as directed by the U.S. Department of Education, has established Standards of Satisfactory Academic Progress that students must meet in order to receive Title IV student aid.
-Standards of Satisfactory Academic Progress apply to the following types of federal financial aid: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work‐Study, Federal Stafford Loan, Federal Graduate PLUS Loan, and Federal Parent PLUS Loan.
+Standards of Satisfactory Academic Progress apply to the following types of federal financial aid: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work‐Study, Federal Direct Loan (Subsidized and Unsubsidized), Federal Graduate PLUS Loan, and Federal Parent PLUS Loan.

-A student's Satisfactory Academic Progress is determined by two important measures, qualitative and pace.
+A student's Satisfactory Academic Progress is determined by two important measures: GPA and pace.

 Please read the SAP Policy for more information on how SAP is determined.